Blog

 3. Mosaic

 Mosaic combines headcount planning with real-time reporting, helpful for companies already running a more sophisticated operating cadence.
-Their dashboards allow visualizing hiring pacing and departmental budgets.
+Its dashboards make it easy to visualize hiring pace and departmental budgets.

-Best for: companies approaching or just after Series A.
+Best for: companies approaching or just past Series A.

 4. Causal

-Causal gets rid of spreadsheets with flexible financial modeling.
-Its approach allows to build headcount assumptions, assign costs by department, and update plans visually. good for teams who want granular customization without Excel.
+Causal replaces spreadsheets with flexible financial modeling.
+Its visual approach lets you build headcount assumptions, assign costs by department, and update plans without living in Excel.

 Best for: teams with complex comp structures.